Cognigy/WebchatWidget/src/webchat-ui/README.md

 # webchat-ui

-This part handles how to render a webchat
+This part handles how to render a Cognigy.AI webchat

 ## Applying custom CSS to the Webchat